 Chris Bové is an American film and television editor, writer, and producer.
 He began his career over thirty years ago, and is best known as an editor of broadcast documentaries with strong narrative storytelling.

 Chris was ultimately headhunted by Marianna Montague in 2021 to replace her, full time, as Avid's Online Community Manager and Customer Advocate.
-He now runs Avid's Community Team, helping Avid's customers on forums and social media sites.
+He ran Avid's Community Team for nearly 2 years, helping Avid's customers on forums and social media sites.

 But #PostDon'tStop, and neither has his editorial work.
-Uncommonly easy to work with and fiercely experienced, he has edited hundreds of hours of films, TV shows, training videos, commercials, and digital stories.
+Uncommonly easy to work with and fiercely experienced, he is still editing constantly as a freelancer.

 After his first few years as a professional editor, he landed a dream job working for documentary producer Courtney Sale Ross (Listen Up!
 The Lives of Quincy Jones).
-Working for her in East Hampton got him other gigs in town, at The Ross School and the Hamptons International Film Festival.
-He also helped a friend working next door at Steven Spielberg’s home making pitch videos for Amblin Entertainment.
+Working for her in East Hampton got him other gigs in town, at The Ross School, for independent filmmakers, for the Hamptons International Film Festival, and for a friend working next door at Steven Spielberg’s home making pitch videos for Amblin Entertainment.